C$^3$-Cluster Clustering Cosmology I. New constraints on the cosmic growth rate at z~0.3 from redshift-space clustering anisotropies: Introduction

 The goal of this work is to provide new constraints on the linear growth rate of cosmic structures from the redshift-space 2PCF of a large spectroscopic sample of galaxy clusters extracted from the Sloan Digital Sky Survey (SDSS), at an effective redshift $z\sim0.3$.
-In \citet{moresco2020} we analyse the three-point correlation function of the same catalogue up to the Baryon Acoustic Oscillations (BAO) scales and provide constraints on the non-linear bias of the sample, while in \citet{veropalumbo2021} we perform a joint RSD+BAO analysis of the two-point and three-point correlation functions.
+In \citet{moresco2021} we analyze the three-point correlation function of the same catalog up to the baryon acoustic oscillations (BAO) scales and provide constraints on the nonlinear bias of the sample, while in \citet{veropalumbo2021} we perform a joint RSD+BAO analysis of the two-point and three-point correlation functions.